Contributed By DLA Piper Denmark

 The minimum capital requirement for a private limited company (Anpartsselskab) is DKK40,000, while the minimum requirement for a public limited company (Aktieselskab) or a limited partnership company (Partnerselskab) is DKK400,000.
 There is no minimum capital requirement to set up a limited partnership (Kommanditselskab).

 Unless otherwise agreed, the shareholders have a right to pass resolutions, which is exercised at the general meeting.
 A general meeting must be held no more than five months after the end of each financial year.
-The annual accounts accompanied by the auditor's adopted annual report, the resolutions passed concerning the adoption of the accounts, the allocation of profits or the covering of losses, as well as any other business prescribed by the articles of association, must be presented at the general meeting.

 There are no corporate governance requirements for a limited partnership.